DWI Defense FAQ’s

 It is now advised to actually take the breath test because breath tests are much easier to defeat sometimes than the blood test.
 If you refuse the breath test, then they will forcibly take your blood in the State of Texas.
 Therefore, the person’s breath or blood test is taken.
 That is usually done at the station or at the medical facility.
 Often, there may be some field sobriety tests that are also videotaped at the station if they were not videotaped at the scene.
 After that, the person is arrested and processed.

-Get Answers to Common Questions about DWI in Texas or call the law office of James Alston for a FREE Consultation at (713) 228-1400 and get the information and legal answers you’re seeking.
+Get Answers to Common Questions about DWI in Texas or call the law office of James Alston for a consultation at (713) 228-1400 and get the information and legal answers you’re seeking.